Architecture

 1. Built-in tools: Confirm the computer_use category is enabled if you want the agent to use this lane at all.

-2. Permissions: Accessibility + Screen Recording granted for CoWork OS; restart after Screen Recording changes if needed.
+2. Permissions / platform status: On macOS, Accessibility + Screen Recording granted for the helper binary; restart after Screen Recording changes if needed.
+On Windows, confirm the helper is installed and the target window is visible/non-minimized.

 Security and abuse considerations